Yvonne-Yu217/Gmail-AI-Job-Tracker/README.md

 ## Based On

-This project is based on [zichengalexzhao/job-app-tracker](https://github.com/zichengalexzhao/job-app-tracker) with significant improvements:
+This project builds on [zichengalexzhao/job-app-tracker](https://github.com/zichengalexzhao/job-app-tracker) with practical improvements.
-Attribution: the original idea and foundation come from the repository above.
-This project focuses on practical enhancements and operational tweaks, with clear credit and link back.
+Credit: the original idea and foundation come from the repository above; this work focuses on pragmatic enhancements and operational refinements, with clear attribution and a link back.

 ## Changes Summary
 - Enhanced email classification, especially for nuanced declines